richardtallent/EdtfDotNet/README.md

 - Utility functions for comparing individual Dates and DatePairs (e.g., "does this date fall within this datepair" or "do these datepairs overlap").
 - Utility functions for comparing, merging, and collapsing DatePairLists, and comparing Dates and DatePairs to them (e.g., a "smart" version of DatePairList.Contains(Date)).
 - Performance testing and tuning with large sets of data.

+## Code Conventions and Decisions

+- I admit my preferences for formatting C# code are a bit outside the norm.
+I use tabs and I tend to minimize unnecessary vertical fluff.
+Please don't send pull requests to reformat my code.
+- Since this is a personal project, I use Xamarin Studio, not VS.NET, so there may be occasional wrinkles in what VS expects in the solution and project files.
+- This project is built to be Mono-compatible (currently v.
+3.10.0).
+- Structures are used for the dates and date pairs to provide immutability and to make the structures more comparable to DateTime values.
+- The primary parser is written using RegEx.
+My first attempt was to write a run-of-the-mill character-based lexer, but the backtracking required for some EDTF features was a pain, and regular expressions are pretty darned fast when compiled.
+Rather than dealing with escaping strings, the main RegEx pattern is stored as an embedded text file resource and is loaded dynamically by the library when creating the parser.
+The regex parser is static, compiled, and thread-safe.

 Data Model Summary
 =======================